Helping Employees Set Up a Financial Safety Net

 Employers are looking for ways to help their employees save for unexpected financial emergencies.
 Betterment’s 401(k) platform can help.

 Your water heater fails.
 Your car breaks down on the side of the road.
 Your spouse loses their job because of a global pandemic.
 Life is filled with challenges, and some are more stressful and expensive than others.
-As a small business owner, you’ve likely witnessed firsthand how financial emergencies can impact your employees.
+As a business owner, you’ve likely witnessed firsthand how financial emergencies can impact your employees.
 Not only does the stress affect employees’ personal lives, it can also affect their work performance, attendance, and focus.

 That’s why an emergency fund —with enough money to cover at least a few months of expenses—is such an important part of your employees’ overall financial plan.
 However, many people lack this critical safety net.